Locally Markov walks on finite graphs: Recurrent states and the stationary distribution

 \subsubsection{Irreducibility of the total chain}

-In this section we show that for a given locally Markov walk $(X_n)_{n\in\N}$ whose local transition probabilities are strictly positive, its total chain is irreducible.
-This will be used later to prove the ergodicity of locally Markov walks based on the ergodicity of the total chain. \begin{prop} For a locally Markov walk whose local transition probabilities are strictly positive, the total chain is irreducible. \end{prop} \begin{proof} For two vertices $x,y\in G$, in view of the assumptions, it is clear that we can always change the location of the locally Markov walk from $x$ to $y$ in a finite number of steps with positive probability.
-Thus, it only remains to show that we can also change the unicycle configuration of the total chain to any other configuration with the same root in a finite number of steps with positive probability.
-For this, let $\eta$ be a spanning unicycle configuration and suppose $y\in G$ lies on its unique cycle.
-Let $\eta'$ be another unicycle configuration, such that $y$ also lies on its unique cycle, and suppose that $\eta$ and $\eta'$ differ only in a single vertex.
+We show here that if a locally Markov walk $(X_n)_{n \in \mathbb{N}}$ has strictly positive local transition probabilities, then the corresponding total chain is irreducible.

+\begin{prop} For a locally Markov walk with strictly positive local transition probabilities — that is, for all $x\in V$ and all $y,z\in N_x$ we have $\mathsf{m}_x(y,z)>0$ - the corresponding total chain is irreducible. \end{prop} \begin{proof} For $x,y\in V$, using the strict positivity assumption of the transition probabilities, it is clear that the location of the locally Markov walk $(X_n)_{n\in \N}$ can be transitioned from $x$ to $y$ in a finite number of steps with positive probability.
+Therefore, it remains to show that the unicycle configuration of the total chain can also be transitioned into any other configuration with the same root in a finite number of steps with positive probability.
+For this, let $(y,\eta),(y,\eta')\in \mathsf{U}_G$, and suppose that $\eta$ and $\eta'$ differ only in a single vertex.
 We distinguish two cases.

-If $\eta(y)\neq\eta'(y)$, then we can change the state of $\eta$ at $y$ via performing the following steps of the total chain: first perform a step from $y$ to $\eta'(y)$, which changes $\eta(y)$ to the desired neighbor $\eta'(y)$.
+If $\eta(y)\neq\eta'(y)$, then we can change the state of $\eta$ at $y$ by performing the following steps in the total chain: first perform a step from $y$ to $\eta'(y)$, which changes $\eta(y)$ to the desired neighbor $\eta'(y)$.
 Then from $\eta'(y)$, follow the unique directed path back to $y$.
-This way, the total chain will have moved from configuration $(y,\eta)$ to $(y,\eta')$, and by the positivity assumption all steps have positive probability.
+This way, the total chain will have moved from $(y,\eta)$ to $(y,\eta')$, and by the positivity assumption all steps have positive probability.